amolood/Uber-map-style/README.md

 # Uber-map-style
-This is uber map style
+This is uber map style for google map - android